zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 identify the environment managed by the HMC, in cases where metrics from multiple instances of exporters and HMCs come together.

+Finally, it specifies which metric groups to export.

-The HMC credentials file is in YAML format and has the following structure:
+The exporter config file is in YAML format and has the following structure:

 .. code-block:: yaml

-    metrics:
+    version: 2

+    hmc:
-      hmc: {hmc-ip-address}
+      host: {hmc-ip-address}
       userid: {hmc-userid}
       password: {hmc-password}
       verify_cert: {hmc-verify-cert}